 The residency program spans four years, in which residents rotate through a multitude of services from the cardiac care unit to obstetrics and more.
 Residents receive more autonomy with the progression of the program.

-Emergency residents spend the majority of their training at LAC+USC Medical Center, but also rotate at Hollywood Presbyterian Medical Center, Long Beach Memorial Medical Center and Miller Children’s Hospital Long Beach.
+Emergency residents spend the majority of their training at LAC+USC Medical Center, but also rotate at USC Verdugo Hills Hospital, Long Beach Memorial Medical Center and Miller Children’s Hospital Long Beach.

 One of the advantages of training in a 4-year program is the flexibility in the curriculum that residents are given.
 This allows our residents to carve out a niche for themselves within the larger specialty of emergency medicine.